alexliqu09/NihonBW/README.md

 5. Now in the dir ```/NihongoBW/pytorchpix2pix/checkpoints/ ``` create the dir ```experiment_name``` and  you need to move the  ```latest_net_G.pth ``` in the dir ```/NihongoBW/pytorchpix2pix/checkpoints/experiment_name/```.

-* Note: If you want to train the model in colab , I have this available [here](https://colab.research.google.com/github/alexliqu09/NihonBW/blob/main/Notebook_colabs/Pix2Pix/NihonBw_Pix2Pix_Train.ipynb).
+* Note: If you want to train the model in colab , I used is available [here](https://colab.research.google.com/github/alexliqu09/NihonBW/blob/main/Notebook_colabs/Pix2Pix/NihonBw_Pix2Pix_Train.ipynb).
 * Note: The dataset used me is available [here](https://drive.google.com/drive/folders/1h92vKaWDMGzolhSv0mOF8-J_OkVznQBw?usp=sharing)

 ## InstColorization